naingminoo99/TUF-x570_Opencore0.6.3_BigSur/README.md

 * SSDT-Time - compiled using SSDT-Time ( i really recommend compiling with ssdt-time instead of using prebuild one )
 * GenSMBIOS - Used to generate fake SMBIOS for hack
 * MountEFI - U need this if u are making ur bootable on MAC or MACvm
 * Gib-MacOS - MacOS Downloader Script ,even tho it work on both windows and Linux I recommend using a mac to make bootable drive.
-(U can only make recovery drives on windows and linux)
  (U can only make recovery drives on windows and linux and downloading MacOS through recovery is a true pain in the *ss.
-One second of connection lost and bang u get the Lost connection retry prompt $#$#$#)
+One second of connection lost and bang u get the Lost connection retry prompt $#%^$%&^)

 ### KEXTS
 * AppleALC - For on board audio (add alcid=1 to bootargs)